kalidindis/katana-tutorial-swift/Chapter1/README.md

 # Chapter 1 - Getting Started

 In this chapter we discuss how to create a project that leverages Katana.
 We will use [CocoaPods](https://cocoapods.org/) as a dependency manager, but you can also use [Carthage](https://github.com/Carthage/Carthage) or just drop the Katana project into your application.
-See the the [Katana repository](https://github.com/BendingSpoons/katana-swift/) for more information.
+See the [Katana repository](https://github.com/BendingSpoons/katana-swift/) for more information.